 Whipped Cheesecake Recipe Tips

-We like to make this whipped cheesecake in a 9-10 inch tart pan with a removable bottom for a bit of decorative flair, but if you don’t have one, you can easily make it in a 9 inch springform pan.
+We like to make this whipped cheesecake in a 9 1/2 inch tart pan with a removable bottom for a bit of decorative flair.
+If you don’t have one, you can easily make it in a 9 inch springform pan.
 It’s beautiful topped with fresh figs and sprinkled with pistachios and honey, but you could equally throw any other kind of fruit on top.
-Not to get too focused on Australian baking, but our Aussie friends seem to also prefer a whipped to a baked cheesecake and popular toppings there include tropical fruits like mango and passionfruit or a little bit of lemon curd.

 For the Graham Cracker Crust: